Rorywork/pokemon-master/README.md

 #### Disclaimer
-The content of this website is currently for educational purposes only.
+The content of this website is currently for educational and entertainment purposes only.